1520 - 1592 BEZALEL BEN ABRAHAM ASHKENAZI (Eretz Israel)

-A Marrano physician.
+A Converso physician.
 He supposedly arrived in England as Francis Drake's prisoner of war.
 He rose in importance to become Queen Elizabeth's physician (1586).
-He was accused by other members of the court, including the Earl of Essex, and the Portugese pretender Dom Antonio,of being a Spanish spy who was trying to poison the Queen, and arrested, but the Queen refused to carry out the death sentence.
+He was accused by other members of the court, including the Earl of Essex, and the Portuguese pretender Dom Antonio,of being a Spanish spy who was trying to poison the Queen, and arrested, but the Queen refused to carry out the death sentence.
 On June 7, 1594, she finally consented and he was hanged.
 He was vilified as being a "Jew" throughout his trial.

 1526 March 30, ANTWERP (Belgium)

-Emperor Charles V, ruler of Spain and the Holy Roman Empire, issued a general safe-conduct to the Portuguese "New Christians" and Marranos (though not to professing Jews), allowing them to live and work in Antwerp.
+Emperor Charles V, ruler of Spain and the Holy Roman Empire, issued a general safe-conduct to the Portuguese "New Christians" and Conversos (though not to professing Jews), allowing them to live and work in Antwerp.
 Although they still had to live under cover, they were safe from the Inquisition which was not recognized and allowed to work in the Southern "Low Countries," though they were under Spanish rule.
 Only after the Treaty of Utrecht (1713), when Antwerp passed to Austrian rule, were the Jews able to live there openly.
-Charles was the grandson of Ferdinand as well as Emperor
+Charles was the grandson of Ferdinand V as well as Emperor Maximilian I.

 1526 November 9, HUNGARY AND CROATIA

 Following the short occupation by the Ottoman Empire of Buda, the Jews were expelled after being falsely accused by the Hapsburgs of aiding the Turks against Hungary.
 Many Jews had left Hungary with the departing Turks in hopes of a better life.
 Jews were not allowed to return for almost 200 years.